 “People can get addicted to drink, cars, money, sex, calories, cocaine – whatever,” says Milkman.
 “The idea of behavioural addiction became our trademark.”

 This idea spawned another:

-“Why not orchestrate a social movement around natural highs: around people getting high on their own brain chemistryClick to tweet
+[tweet_box design=”default” float=”none”]“Why not orchestrate a social movement around natural highs: around people getting high on their own brain chemistry[/tweet_box] – because it seems obvious to me that people want to change their consciousness – without the deleterious effects of drugs?”

 By 1992, his team in Denver had won a $1.2 million government grant to form Project Self-Discovery, which offered teenagers natural-high alternatives to drugs and crime.
 They got referrals from teachers, school nurses and counsellors, taking in kids from the age of 14 who didn’t see themselves as needing treatment but who had problems with drugs or petty crime.

 “We didn’t say to them, you’re coming in for treatment.
 We said, we’ll teach you anything you want to learn: music, dance, hip hop, art, martial arts.”
 The idea was that these different classes could provide a variety of alterations in the kids’ brain chemistry, and give them what they needed to cope better with life: some might crave an experience that could help reduce anxiety, others may be after a rush.

 At the same time, the recruits got life-skills training, which focused on improving their thoughts about themselves and their lives, and the way they interacted with other people.
 “The main principle was that drug education doesn’t work because nobody pays attention to it.
 What is needed are the life skills to act on that information,” Milkman says.
 Kids were told it was a three-month programme.
 Some stayed five years.